-All eligible EOI applications will be reviewed by an international panel and shortlisted applicants will be invited to submit a full application.
-Applications to the Translational Research Scholarships are accessible through the Irish Cancer Society Gateway Grant Tracker online system.
+All eligible EOI applications will be reviewed by an international scientific panel and Public and Patient Involvement (PPI) panel.
+Shortlisted applicants will be invited to submit a full application.
+Applications are accessible through the Irish Cancer Society Gateway Grant Tracker online system.